Five things to know about Seahawks running back Mike Davis: ‘I just wanted to prove that I belong’

 Here are five things to know.

-1, He grew up in Atlanta following in the footsteps of a brother who also played in the NFL.
+1. He grew up in Atlanta following in the footsteps of a brother who also played in the NFL

 Specifically, the Davis family grew up in Bankhead area just west of Atlanta.